-The finding that Norwegian pornography was both 1) more empowering than Japanese pornography and 2) similarly disempowering as the pornography from the United States and Japan suggests that empowerment and disempowerment within pornography are different constructs.
-Indeed, the lack of correlation between the scales supports the idea that empowerment can be measured separately from disempowerment.
+The finding that Norwegian pornography was both 1) more empowering than Japanese pornography and 2) similarly disempowering as the pornography from the United States and Japan suggests that empowerment and disempowerment within pornography are potentially different constructs.
+Indeed, the low magnitude of the correlation between the two scales and the results of the ANOVA analysis indicate that these two constructs may be separable.
 While pornography may have disempowering features, this research supports the hypothesis that some pornography may also include empowering features that correlate with cross-cultural differences in gender equity.
 While the task of isolating and identifying all empowering features is beyond the scope of the present study, this research suggests that they do at least exist.
-A content analysis of pornography through an empowering lens is a new, pro-sex approach to complement the anticensorship critique against opponents of pornography.
+A content analysis of pornography through an empowering lens is a new, pro-sex approach to complement the anti-censorship critique against opponents of pornography.

 One limitation of this study is low inter-rater reliability (average r'= 0.73 for the disempowerment scale, and r'= 0.70 for the empowerment scale), which can be remedied in a replication by more extensive training of the coding assistants.
-In the present study, coders received a 1.5 hour training under the assumption that the coding was straightforward; post-analysis feedback solicited from the 12 coders revealed confusion about a few certain items that were independently resolved on a case-by-case basis.
+In the present study, coders received a 1.5 hour training under the assumption that the coding was straightforward; postanalysis feedback solicited from the 12 coders revealed confusion about a few certain items that were independently resolved on a case-by-case basis.
 Closer examination of such items and a revision of the scales, in addition to more extensive training, would undoubtedly bolster interrater reliability and the validity of the measures.
+The measures can be further validated in future research by recruiting at least 100 participants to code a few images on both of the scales, and conducting a factor analysis to see whether the disempowering and empowering factors are truly independent of one another.